 Because of the recent expansion of the ICRC’s mandate to children, the organization was particularly eager to represent them.
-The ICRC’s approach, activities, and ambitions were in keeping with a specific trend of the period, in particular increased attention to youth as the basis for the reconstruction of post-war Europe.
+The ICRC’s approach, activities, and ambitions were in keeping with a specific trend of the period, in particular increased attention to youth as the basis for the reconstruction of postwar Europe.
 Children became the preferred targets of humanitarian organizations’ visual campaigns, and the ICRC also followed this international trend.
-For instance, in 1921, in coincidence with the relief operations to fight hunger in the Volga region, the Save the Children Fund produced and directed a movie entitled “Famine: A Glimpse of the Misery in the Province of Saratov.”
+For instance, in 1921, in coincidence with the relief operations to fight hunger in the Volga region, the Save the Children Fund produced and directed a movie entitled Famine: A Glimpse of the Misery in the Province of Saratov.
 The movie, which portrayed images of deep suffering and dying children, would be largely shown in Europe and North America in the following months.
 Besides the fact that European youth were in real danger of malnutrition and disease in the aftermath of the First World War, the focus of the ICRC reflected overlapping interests among institutions.

 Conclusion

 As Caroline Moorehead notes, the ICRC “remained a curious animal.”
-This chapter has suggested that, in the aftermath of the First World War, the ICRC was not as independent, impartial, and neutral as one would think.
-The post-war setting was a moment of transition, where pre-existing and new practices interacted.
+This chapter has suggested that in the aftermath of the First World War, the ICRC was not as independent, impartial, and neutral as one would think.
+The postwar setting was a moment of transition, where pre-existing and new practices interacted.
 It was also a moment in which power relations among actors were renegotiated, reallocated, and redistributed.
 Against this changing context, the early 1920s witnessed the rise of international organizations and their increasing importance in world politics.
 The “survival” of the ICRC after the First World War required adaption to the evolving circumstances.
 Therefore, the expansion of the ICRC’s mandate encompassed the necessity of using new forms of communication.

-By analysing the photographs and movies of the ICRC, this chapter has considered the distribution of power around the specific, if nebulous, object called humanitarianism.
+By analyzing the photographs and movies of the ICRC, this chapter has considered the distribution of power around the specific, if nebulous, object called humanitarianism.
 On one hand, visual materials were used to emphasize the apolitical nature of the ICRC’s mandate and practices.
 In other words, photography and movies were intended to depict humanitarianism in its purest form and to publicize the ICRC’s engagement with people in need.
-On the other hand, the ICRC’s use of photos and movies was inherently political and was oriented toward gaining influence in post-war humanitarian questions and increasing financial resources.
+On the other hand, the ICRC’s use of photos and movies was inherently political and was oriented toward gaining influence in postwar humanitarian questions and increasing financial resources.
 Moreover, the ICRC’s visual humanitarianism communicated that the organization was moving from charity, volunteerism, activism, and social service to “modern” values of professionalization, science, and accountability.
-At the same time, these images and movies also communicated the “dark side” of humanitarianism, namely ongoing paternalism, a sense of superiority, and the civilizing mission.
+At the same time, these images and movies also communicated the “dark side” of humanitarianism, namely, ongoing paternalism, a sense of superiority, and the civilizing mission.